ComputeCanada/magic_castle/docs/README.md

 **default value**: `centos`

 Defines the username of the account with sudo privileges.
-The account ssh authorized keys are configured with the SSH public key with `public_keys`.
+The account ssh authorized keys are configured with the SSH public keys with `public_keys`.

 **Post Build Modification Effect**: rebuild of all instances at next `terraform apply`.